-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 0.00 \$150,597 All Programs Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year.
-This includes increases and/or decreases in City supplements, contracts, and materials.
-0.00 \$15,637 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 0.00 \$166,234
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 0.00 \$150,597 All Programs Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of services into the next fiscal year.
+This includes changes in City supplements; contracts; and cost of services, materials, and equipment.
+0.00 \$15,637 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 0.00 \$166,234